andrzej-zernaczuk/todo_app/README.md

 * update_todo (PUT)- update To Do note with specified id (/todo/{id})
 * delete_todo (DELETE) - delte To Do note with specified id (/todo/{id})

-Notes are written to SQL lite database.
+Notes are written to SQLite database.